lizmat/articles/dont-fear-the-grepper-3.md

 ## More on the topic

-You don't need to define the `$_` variable: it is automatically defined in any scope, so you can assign to it whenever you want to.
+You don't need to define the `$_` variable yourself: it is automatically defined in any scope, so you can assign to it whenever you want to.
 ```
 $_ = 42;
 say $_; # 42
 ```

-To make this clearer in code, there is actually a [`given` control construct](https://docs.raku.org/syntax/given) that will set `$_` inside the scope it indicates:
+To make this clearer in code, there is actually a [`given` control construct](https://docs.raku.org/syntax/given) that will set `$_` inside the scope it defines:
 ```
 given 42 {
     say $_; # 42